Hong-Ming/Adaptive-Network-Slimming/README.md

 ```

 ## Intorduction
-This MATLAB program contains the code for the paper "Graph learning and augmentation based interpolation of signal strength for location-aware communications" and code to perform Monta Carlo simulation.
-The code for the interpolator using Gaussian Process [2] and Kriging [3] are also included for comparison.
+This Python program contains the code for the paper "Run Time Adaptive Network Slimming for Mobile Environments" and the code for training the ResNet model.
+This program performs the interface stage pruning and conculates the pruning rate based on the saving in floating point operations (FLOP).

 ## Contents
 1. In `/`: